 I am a Catholic Sister, a Daughter of St. Paul.
 I grew up in the USA Midwest.
 I have lived in several states--from Boston to Hawaii, to Alaska, to Texas.
 I've been blessed to have studied in Rome, Italy.
 I have been several times to Guam, once to Samoa, once to the island of Chuk, which was once called Truk.

 I was stationed in Toronto, Canada.
 Now I am in the USA.
-For now I am assigned to Alexandria, Virginia where we have a lovely book and media center, and we often bring our books to various parishes and events.
+For now I am assigned to Boston.
+I work in our Pauline Books & Media sales dept. and I write regularly for our digital, on-line newsletters.